 WHAT MAKES THIS TRIP DIFFERENT?

 What sets the European style of hut-to-hut and inn-to-inn hiking apart from most multi-day hiking experiences available to us here in the US, is the ability to spend the day hiking through the mountains or countryside and end up at an accommodation, simple or luxurious, that will provide you with a refreshing drink, hearty meal, and place to rest your head.
-A genuine alpine hiking experience, we believe, includes staying in mountain accommodations such as huts and refuges and carrying one's pack.
-Staying in refuges gets us out of town and into the mountains and carrying our own packs cuts down on the use of vehicles and creates a stronger connection to the landscapes we travel.
+A genuine alpine hiking experience embraces staying in mountain accommodations such as huts and refuges and carrying one's pack.
+Staying in refuges gets us out of town and into the mountains and carrying our packs cuts down on the use of vehicles and creates a stronger connection to the landscapes we travel.

-If you would like register, would like to receive more information including a detailed itinerary (including elevation gains, loss, and distance), please contact us.
+If you would like to register, receive more information, including a detailed itinerary (including elevation gains, loss, and distance), please contact us.
 We're happy to supply a list of past participants willing to share their insights into this guided Tour du Mont Blanc experience.

-Reserving a Trip
+Reserving This Trip

 A deposit of $500 along with your completed registration forms will reserve a space on your requested trip.
 We accept MasterCard, Visa, and American Express card as well as personal checks.
 To make a deposit, you may either follow one of the “Reserve a Trip” links below, give us a call at 1-888-845-5781, or include your payment information in the

 area provided when completing your registration forms.

-The balance is due 60 days prior to departure for most of our trips.
-When applying less than 60 days prior to departure, full payment is due.
+The balance is due 90 days prior to departure for most of our trips.
+When applying less than 75 days prior to departure, full payment is due.
 For final payments, we accept MasterCard, Visa, and American Express, as well as personal checks.

 Receipt of all forms will finalize your registration.